 4. Custom Operator Basics

-In this example, we will be introducing you to the concept of operators and how to respond to events by creating a simple operator that highlights entities under the mouse cursor.
-Operators allow you to hook into various events provided by the web browser and perform well defined actions based on user input.
+In this example, we will be introducing you to the concept of custom operators and how to respond to events by creating a simple operator that highlights entities under the mouse cursor.
+Operators allow you to hook into various events provided by the web browser and perform well-defined actions based on user input.

 - Create a basic operator skeleton

 - Use picking to find entity under cursor

 Operator Class Skeleton

 We start by creating another empty JS document called SelectOperator.js which will contain the JS code for the operator we are about to create.
 As you can see our SelectOperator class is derived from the generic Operator interface.
 We will only be handling onMouseDown events, so we have created only a single event handler for now.

 Add functionality from SelectOperator.js to your application by including it in your HTML page:

 The next step is to perform some action on onMouseDown.
 In this example, we want to highlight the geometry under the mouse cursor.
 To accomplish this we are using the pickFromPoint() function which is on the view object.